Wouldn’t it be great if you could keep contributing to an offshore pension plan as you move from one job / country to the next?

 The laws governing pension funds and taxation vary from country to country; these differences can limit the portability of pension funds and restrict flexibility for individual pension planning.
 The situation can be exacerbated for expatriates with pension savings held in their home country denominated in a single currency such as Sterling USD or Euro.
 This can expose their retirement income to currency exchange rate risks.

-To find out if you are eligible for a QROPS Pension transfer, please contact us via our contact form.
+To find out more about pension transfer to a QROPS or International SIPP, please contact us via our contact form.